-Equity awards are intended to provide deferred tax benefits to Outside Directors, increase their beneficial ownership in the Company, and more closely align their interests with those of our stockholders.
+Equity awards for Outside Directors are intended to increase their beneficial ownership in the Company to more closely align their interests with those of our stockholders.
 Pursuant to the Stock Incentive Plan, Outside Directors are granted 5,000 restricted shares of the Company's Class A common stock upon their initial election to the Board.
 Following the first year of service, Outside Directors are granted \$125,000 in restricted stock (\$207,500 in restricted stock for the Lead Independent Director) based on the closing market price on the grant date, which is the first business day of January unless otherwise determined by the Board.
 Accordingly, Ms. Gasaway and Messrs.
-Godlasky, Logue, Morrissey, Raines, Reimer and Walton were each granted 4,946 shares of restricted stock, and Mr. Kosloff was granted 8,211 shares of restricted stock, on January 3, 2012.
-Mr. Reimer elected to convert his annual cash fees into restricted stock and was granted an additional 2,869 shares of restricted stock in lieu thereof on January 3, 2012.
+Godlasky, Logue, Morrissey, Raines and Walton were each granted 1,931 shares of restricted stock, and Mr. Kosloff was granted 3,205 shares of restricted stock, on January 2, 2014.
+Due to his retirement from the Board after the 2014 Annual Meeting of Stockholders in accordance with the mandatory retirement age provision in the Company's Bylaws, Mr. Reimer received a pro-rated grant of 563 shares of restricted stock for his service on the Board in 2014.
 Restricted shares granted to Outside Directors do not have a purchase price, generally vest in 331/3% increments annually beginning on the second anniversary of the grant date, and are subject to accelerated vesting upon a change of control, death or disability.
-Mr. Reimer's 2012 awards contain a two year vesting schedule due to his impending retirement from service on the Board in 2014 pursuant to the mandatory retirement age provision in the Company's Bylaws.
-Dividends are paid on awards of restricted stock at the same rate as is paid to all stockholders generally.
+Mr. Reimer's 2014 restricted stock award contained a three-month vesting schedule due to his retirement from the Board in 2014.
+Dividends are paid on awards of restricted stock at the same rate that is paid to all stockholders generally.